nikistefanov/Databases/00. Databases - Course Introduction/Slides/README.md

 		*	Homework comments are `not obligatory`

 # Check Your Presence
+* Monday, Tuesday, Wednesday check your presence once between 17:30 and 18:30
-*	From now on you should check your presence on the barcode reader `2-3 times a day`:
+*	On Friday you should check your presence on the barcode reader `2-3 times a day`:
 	*	In the morning when lectures begin (~10:30)
 	*	After lunch break (~13:30)
 	*	When you have data structures and algorithms when the lecture starts (~18:00)